 This is where the majority of good men and young men need to step up and do something.

-This is why the work we do at White Ribbon is so urgent.
+This is why the conversation is so urgent.

 “A 15-second video posted to Instagram on Monday shows orientation week leaders leading a cheer …on a crowded football field they shout out, “Y is for your sister […] U is for underage, N is for no consent […] Saint Mary’s boys we like them young.
 Students said the chant has been used at frosh week for years.” – CBC News

 This is your wake up call.
 This should be enough.
 When will it be enough?
 We are tired of hearing variations of this same old song, but we’ve been down this road before.

 These truths are not new, from the heartbreaking stories of Amanda Todd and Rehtaeh Parsons, to the thousands of young women living everyday with street harassment, fear of sexual assault and harassment, or unspeakable stories tucked away inside.
 These experiences, and events are now captured and openly shared via smartphones and on social media platforms, consistently shared by those acting with no consideration of the impact or consequence of their actions.

 There is an urgent conversation that we still need to have with young people on campuses and in schools everywhere: conversations about the everyday pressures young men feel to fit in, harmful actions and attitudes around the roles for young women and what is expected of young men, toxic ideas of what it means to successfully be a man: success at the expense of women’s safety and lives.